sta210-sp20/website/content/syllabus.md

 **Exam dates cannot be changed and no make-up exams will be given.** If you must miss an exam, your absence must be officially excused before the exam due date.
 If your absence is excused, the missing exam grade will be imputed at the end of the semester based on your performance on other relevant course assignments.

-The final project presentations will be during the university scheduled exam period, Wednesday, December 11, 9a - 12p. **You must complete the final project and present your work during the exam period in order to pass the course.**
+The final project presentations will be during the university scheduled exam period, Tuesday, April 28, 9a - 12p. **Project presentations must be done during the specified period.**
 <br>
 <br>

 ### Late Work

 Homework or lab assignments submitted late but within 24 hours of the deadline may be accepted with a 20% penalty.
-Homework or lab assignments submitted any later will not be accepted.
+Homework or lab assignments submitted any later will <u>not</u> be accepted.

 **Late work will not be accepted for the exams or the final project.**
 <br>